AirTime5730/Music_Player/README.md

 In Player_002 moving up and down songs using "W" and "S" will not go past the folder that of whose song is currently playing.
 Depending on the current collapse/expansion of folders, using the arrow keys may result in skipping folders.
 Using left and right arrow keys when playing a song will reset the song back to the beginning in most cases.

 Player_003 will be focused on better graphics.
 No new functionality was added.
 If any problems arise, please let me know.
-If you have any "It doesn't works on my machine problems, I will not be able to fix them.
-Please find a solution yourself."
+If you have any "It doesn't works on my machine" problems, I will not be able to fix them.
+Please find a solution yourself.